SrBrahma/RPi-12864-LCD-ST7920-lib/README.md

 >(Image displayed on original website)

+HISTORY:

 I searched a lot on internet and I couldn't find a single code for my 128x64 LCD display (I was only finding OLED ones), until I found this czech site, with a working code for my LCD.

-The problem is, that it is czech.
+The problem is, that it was in czech.

 This repository is an open source project to translate it, and to improve it.

+THE LIBRARY:
 The library is working, almost everything is in english, and most you can understand.

+This new code also adds new functions, for drawing and to improve the performance of it.

+Feel free to do a Pull Request!

+CREDITS:
 The credits for the original code goes to the author.
 Thanks, Milan Krúpa (czech guy haha)!

-Feel free (and please, do it) to do a Pull Request!